VaZarei/Crypto_to_MySQL_online/README.md

 # Crypto_to_MySQL_offline

-It's a project about dynamic fetch crypto data from yfinance in specific period to mysql , pull crypto data from mysql and edit them.</br>
+It's a project about dynamic fetch crypto data from yfinance in specific period in past until now to mysql , pull crypto data from mysql and edit them.</br>

 in future :</br>